BackEndByAlex/salaryscope-api/docs/docs/graphql-schema/type-definitions.md

 - `SalaryRecord` — all salary fields plus relations to job, company, countries, and city.
 Some fields are only present for certain data sources (noted inline in the schema).
 - `SalaryRecordPage` — paginated result wrapper
+- `SearchResult` — a single search hit returned by Elasticsearch.
+Includes all record fields plus a relevance `score` and a `highlight` map showing which fields matched the query.
+- `SearchResultPage` — paginated wrapper for search results (records + totalCount + hasNextPage)
 - `SalaryRecordFilters` — all available filters: job, category, country, company, city, source, work year, experience level, employment type, work setting, company size
 - `FilterOptions` — lists the distinct values that actually exist in the data for a given region (experience levels, work settings, employment types, company sizes, and work years).
 Used to populate filter dropdowns dynamically.
 - `CreateSalaryRecordInput` — fields for creating a new record. `salary` and `source` are required.
 Either `jobId` or `jobTitle` must be provided — if `jobTitle` is given the API finds or creates the matching job. `cityName` can be provided alongside `employeeCountryId` to find or create a city automatically.
 - `UpdateSalaryRecordInput` — same fields but all optional.
 Source cannot be changed after creation.
-- `SearchResult` — a single search result: id, jobTitle, jobCategory, country, countryId, city, cityId, salary, salaryInUsd, experienceLevel, workSetting, workYear, source
-- `SearchResultPage` — paginated wrapper: records, totalCount, hasNextPage
 - `salaryRecords` — paginated list with filters
 - `salaryRecord` — single record by ID
-- `searchRecords(query, limit, offset)` — full-text Elasticsearch search.
-Returns a `SearchResultPage`.
+- `searchRecords(query, limit, offset)` — full-text search via Elasticsearch.
+Returns a `SearchResultPage` ranked by relevance.
 No login required.
 - `filterOptions` — returns a `FilterOptions` object, optionally scoped to a country or city.
 No login required.
 - `createSalaryRecord` — requires login
 - `updateSalaryRecord` — requires login, only the owner can update